 Malfunctioning or inadequate grease interceptors can cause clogs, odors and sewage overflow.
 Backups may affect not only sewer lines but nearby businesses and buildings.
 Malfunctions may also lead to fines.

 Restaurants and commercial kitchens may have one or two types of interceptors.
 A hydromechanical grease trap is a plumbing fixture attached under a sink.
-A plumber can help you with installation and maintenance of an indoor trap.
+A plumber can help you with the installation and maintenance of an indoor trap.

 Precast concrete devices are a type of gravity grease interceptor.
 They consist of a large, outdoor tank buried underground.
-The tanks have a large storage capacity.
+The tanks have large storage capacity.
 Excavation is usually required to install a precast concrete grease interceptor.

 Precast Concrete Grease Interceptors in Washington and Oregon

 Our manufacturing plant has strict quality control to ensure that precast concrete grease interceptors are 100 percent watertight.
 We have a selection of grease interceptors in stock and ready for quick installation.

 Please contact Columbia Precast Products for more information.